chinapedia/wikipedia.abstract.en/Page/Hawaiian_language.md

 Adelbert von Chamisso might have consulted with a native speaker of Hawaiian in Berlin, Germany, before publishing his grammar of Hawaiian (__) in 1837.[33]
 When Hawaiian King David Kalākaua took a trip around the world, he brought his native language with him.
 When his wife, Queen Kapiolani, and his sister, Princess (later Queen) Liliuokalani, took a trip across North America and on to the British Islands, in 1887, Liliuokalani's composition _Aloha Oe_ was already a famous song in the U.S.[34]

-Ka_Lama_Hawaii.gif and students at Lahainaluna School]] In 1834, the first Hawaiian-language newspapers were published by missionaries working with locals.
+and students at Lahainaluna School]] In 1834, the first Hawaiian-language newspapers were published by missionaries working with locals.
 The missionaries also played a significant role in publishing a vocabulary (1836)[35] grammar (1854)[36] and dictionary (1865)[37] of Hawaiian.
 Literacy in Hawaiian was widespread among the local population, especially ethnic Hawaiians.
 Use of the language among the general population might have peaked around 1881.
 Even so, some people worried, as early as 1854, that the language was "soon destined to extinction."[38]

 Suppression of Hawaiian